 This article is for decision makers who want to streamline and optimize their processes.
 If you’re here, most likely, you’ll benefit from either of these two.

-100+ Zapier Zaps and Recipes to Boost Your Productivity
+100+ Zapier Zaps and Recipes to Boost Productivity

 Now, imagine if you receive hundreds to thousands of these emails monthly.
 If copying their information and saving it elsewhere takes an average of 1 minute each time, then you are looking at hundreds to thousands of minutes lost per month.

-I think before we delve deeper into the key differences of the two automation platforms, we should first take a look at their pricing because it will shape a lot of your decision making.
+Before we delve deeper into the key differences between the two automation platforms, we should first take a look at their pricing because it will shape a lot of your decision-making.

-At a quick glance on the table below, Zapier seems like it’s the more expensive choice.
-Integromat’s Free plan has 1,000 operations per month, while Zapier’s free plan only has 100 free tasks per month.
+At a glance at the table below, Zapier seems like it’s the more expensive choice.
+Integromat’s Free plan has 1,000 operations/month, while Zapier’s free plan only has 100 free tasks/month.
 Remember, tasks and operations have practically the same meaning here, just different terminologies used.
 Then, when you look at the Starter plan of Zapier, it’s only at 750 tasks per month, while Integromat’s Free plan is still ahead by 250 tasks or operations.

 Should that dissuade you from choosing Zapier?
 Not quite.